Chapter 11: Pillar to Post

 The street itself was empty of folk as most of its inhabitants were at work or in school and only the traditional gargoyles and carvings that ornamented the houses frowned down upon them.
 Kendra put Ellete into the back seat and strapped her in as Bordan loaded the suitcases into the trunk.
 She was about to climb into the passenger seat when she stopped to gaze around her beloved neighbourhood, burning it into her memory.

-“Listen to the birds singing,” she sighed.
+“Listen to the birds singing,” she smiled wistfully.
 “Everything is so peaceful only I will never see my friends again.
 Oh, Bordan, what are we going to do now?”

-“What we’ve always planned to do,” he said a little sharply.
+“What we have always planned to do,” he said a little sharply.
 “We are going to survive and protect our daughter.
-Now, for the love of all the holy saints, get into the accursed car!”
+Now, for the love of all the holy saints, get into the car!”

 “Patience,” she retorted angrily.
-“You don’t need to play the déofolscín with me, husband!
-We’ve lost everything.”
+“You do not need to play the déofolscín with me, husband!
+We have lost everything.”

 “But not our lives, Kendra,” he said, strapping himself in.
 “Where beats a human heart, there beat the wings of hope.”

-“Quoting song lyrics doesn’t help,” she snapped, slamming the car door.
+“Quoting song lyrics does not help,” she snapped, slamming the car door.
 “We cannot go to our families as we will put them all in danger from the Order and from the police.
 You know what the Government really thinks about the craft.”

-“Yet history shames them and stays their hand,” Bordan grunted sarcastically as he gunned the engine into life.
-“They tolerate the Wiccans even though the Order whispers acid into the ears of politicians who know full well that burning women alive at the stake is no longer acceptable in such an enlightened Britannia.”
+“Yet history shames them and often stays their hand,” Bordan grunted sarcastically as he gunned the engine into life.
+“They tolerate the Wiccans even though the Order whispers acid into the ears of politicians who know full well that burning women alive at the stake is no longer acceptable in our enlightened country.”
 He turned his head to look at Ellete who was whimpering at the sharp edges to their voices.
 “I am sorry if this is frightening you, Ellete, but we are going on an adventure.”

 “But you’re shouting at each other!” she whimpered.

-“I know, dear heart, but we’re frightened too.
-If we weren’t afraid then it wouldn’t be an adventure now would it?
+“I know, dear heart, but we are frightened too.
+If we were not afraid then it would not be an adventure now would it?
 Listen, I have something for you I bought yesterday.
 It’s in that bag next to you.
 Why don’t you open it while I drive the car?”

 As the car pulled away from the kerb, Ellete pulled out a stuffed toy.
 “It’s a Honey Bear!” she squeaked happily, squeezing it.
 “Thanks, Da!
 I love Honey Bears!”